ashiqu-ali/Tic-python/README.md

 After each move, the program checks if either player has won the game.
 If a player has won, a message box is displayed declaring the winner and all buttons are disabled.
 If the game ends in a tie, a message box is displayed indicating the tie and all buttons are disabled.

-The program also contains a `disable_all_buttons()` function that disables all buttons on the game board, and a `checkifwon()` function that checks if either player has won the game.
+The program also contains a `disable_all_buttons()` function that disables all buttons on the game board, and a `checkifwon()` function that checks if either player has won the game